 Free and open every day during school holidays

-Kids can get up and close with a whale skeleton, Phar Lap and explore a living rainforest all under the one roof at the Melbourne Museum.
+Kids can get up and close with a whale skeleton, Phar Lap and explore a living rainforest all under the one roof at the Melbourne Museum, which is free for kids up to 16 years.
 The September School holidays program includes meetings with museum experts and ‘Celebrate going wild’, a daily drop in activity where kids can create their own animals and learn more about the creatures in the museum’s collections.

 For babies to 5-year-olds, the fun continues in the Children’s Gallery.
 This hand-on exhibition, encourages kids to excavate fossils in the dinosaur dig and discover plants in the greenhouse garden.